rafael-yml/VBA-PdfWRT/README.md

 Set oPages = pdf.RenderPDFToBytes("C:\Docs\report.pdf")
 ```

 Returns a `Collection` of `Byte()` arrays, one per page in order.
-No files are written at any point.
-Pages are rendered into a `Windows.Storage.Streams.InMemoryRandomAccessStream` and the bytes are extracted via `IStream` entirely in memory.
-Returns an empty `Collection` on failure, never `Nothing`.
-Per-page failures are silently skipped so a single bad page does not abort the document.
+Renders to a GUID-named temp folder under `%TEMP%`, reads each PNG into a `Byte()` array, and deletes all files before returning.
+The caller sees no disk activity.
+Returns an empty `Collection` on failure.

 ### Resolution guide